 5. Broaden your blogging by inviting guest contributors and building partnerships.
 Look at ways to leverage their spheres of influence to drive traffic to your website and content.

-This is just the beginning of the broader convergence of PR, content marketing and SEO.
+This is just the beginning of the broader convergence of public relations, content marketing and SEO.
 And, so far, it looks like it’s only good news for those who are creating high-quality content and securing coverage in respectable news outlets for clients.